Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Introduction

 As a second main result, the components of the LRL direction vector will be shown to generate three infinitesimal symmetry transformations that commute with themselves.
 This constitutes a symmetry subalgebra $\Rnum^3$ which is abelian and belongs to the larger 6-dimensional symmetry algebra $\alg{so}(3)\rtimes \Rnum^3$ given by a semi-direct sum with rotations $\alg{so}(3)$.
 The explicit form of the corresponding symmetry transformation group, which is $SO(3) \rtimes \Rnum^3$ acting on the time, position, and velocity variables in the Kepler problem, will be presented.

 The rest of the paper is organized as follows.
-In section~\ref{sec:generators}, the generators of the infinitesimal symmetry transformations given by Noether's theorem in reverse applied to the constants of motion in the Kepler problem will be reviewed using a modern formulation.
-The symmetry algebras respectively containing the LRL vector and the LRL direction vector will be summarized in section~\ref{sec:PBs} through the corresponding Poisson brackets by familiar use of a Hamiltonian formulation.
-In addition, the action of the infinitesimal symmetries on the constants of motion will be derived in terms of the Poisson brackets.
+In section~\ref{sec:generators}, the generators of the infinitesimal symmetry transformations will be reviewed using a modern formulation.
+The symmetry algebras respectively containing the LRL vector and the LRL direction vector will be summarized in section~\ref{sec:PBs} in terms of Poisson brackets.
+In addition, the action of the infinitesimal symmetries on the constants of motion will be derived.
 In section~\ref{sec:directionalLRL.group}, the explicit symmetry transformation group arising from the LRL direction vector will be worked out on the kinematical variables.
-A key part of the derivation involves the use of the infinitesimal symmetry action on the energy, angular momentum, and the LRL direction vector.
 In section~\ref{sec:LRL.group}, the derivation is extended to obtain the explicit form of the LRL symmetry transformation group on the kinematic variables.
-This turns out to be more complicated because the structure of the Poisson brackets involving the LRL vector is richer in comparison to the Poisson brackets which involve the LRL direction vector.
 Some concluding remarks will be given in section~\ref{sec:conclude}.